Callmevbdu/alx-higher_level_programming/README.md

-This is my higher level programming repository for the ALX studies school.
+This is my "python-more_classes" directory for the ALX studies school.